 Figure 2: Ship tracks of the US Navy Ship Salt Lake City, 1941

-A new citizen-science project is being created on zooniverse, which aims to fill-in gaps in space and time in global climate datasets by strategically prioritizing logbooks.
-Focusing on logbooks containing at least air temperature (AT) or sea-surface temperature (SST) observations.
+A new citizen-science project, Weather Rescue at Sea, has been created on zooniverse.
+It aims to fill-in gaps in space and time in global climate datasets by strategically prioritizing logbooks, focusing on those containing at least air temperature (AT) or sea-surface temperature (SST) observations.
 Logbooks (figure 3) archived at the UK Hydrographic Office (UKHO) are best suited to produce data in the early-industrial time period with global coverage.
 They contain six, 4-hourly, meteorological observations per day.

 Figure 3: Sample logbook image used in the new citizen-science zooniverse project